There isn’t a Barclaycard for bad credit. All Barclaycards require at least good credit, and some require excellent credit.

 Alternatives to a Barclaycard for bad credit:

-Discover it Secured Credit Card: No annual fee.
-2% cash back on $1,000 in gas and restaurant spending each quarter.
+Discover it® Secured Credit Card: $0 annual fee.
+1 - 2% cash back on $1,000 in gas and restaurant spending each quarter.
 Discover matches all your cash back on your 1st anniversary.
 Security deposit between $200 and $2,500.
 Your credit line is the same as your deposit.

-Capital One Secured Credit Card: No annual fee or rewards.
+Secured Mastercard® from Capital One: $0 annual fee or rewards.
 Minimum deposit of $49, $99 or $200, depending on your creditworthiness.
 Your credit line is $200, plus anything you add over your minimum security deposit.

 The best alternative to a Barclaycard for bad credit is a secured card from another major issuer.
 If you pay your bills on time and avoid maxing out your credit limit, you’ll start seeing your credit score go up.